idanmoradarthas/DataScienceUtils/README.md

 ![visualize features](https://raw.githubusercontent.com/idanmoradarthas/DataScienceUtils/master/tests/baseline_images/test_preprocess/test_visualize_correlations[default].png)

 ### Plot Correlation Dendrogram

-Plot dendrogram of a correlation matrix.
-This consists of a chart that that shows hierarchically the variables that are most correlated by the connecting trees.
+Plot a dendrogram of a correlation matrix.
+This consists of a chart that shows hierarchically the variables that are most correlated by connecting trees.
 The closer to the right that the connection is, the more correlated the features are.
 [Original code](https://github.com/EthicalML/XAI)

 ```python
 from ds_utils.preprocess import plot_correlation_dendrogram

 plot_correlation_dendrogram(data)
 ```